kandulaganesh/ContainerService/README.md

 13. Use etcd watches, instead of polling continously
 14. Find the network loops and fix them
 15. Assign unique nodeId to nodes
+16. Support Subnet Change

+# Features
+## HighAvailability

+1. Master's and nodes are HighAvailable
+2. Abstration of Masters from nodes using floatingip

+#Security

+1. ContainerService uses private subnet

+#Issues and fixes

+1. Using STP for network loops

 ## Architecture